Crude down again on oil products weakness; Greece, Iran eyed

 Worries of a possible glut emerging in U.S. gasoline and diesel supply after large builds in both last week added to concerns that millions of barrels of Nigerian crude were floating around the Atlantic Basin looking for buyers.
 [EIA/S]

-U.S. crude CLc1, also known as West Texas Intermediate or WTI, fell 57 cents, or almost 1 percent, to end at $59.70.
+U.S. crude, also known as West Texas Intermediate or WTI, fell 57 cents, or almost 1 percent, to end at $59.70.

 "It feels like the bulls have thrown in the towel in their pursuit of pushing WTI up to $65," said Scott Shelton, broker with ICAP in Durham, North Carolina.